ibm-cloud-docs/virtualization/what-difference-between-versions-xenserver.md

 ---
 copyright:
   years: 2014, 2018
-lastupdated: "2018-01-23"
+lastupdated: "2018-11-15"
 ---
 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

 # Differences between versions of XenServer

-There is no difference between versions of XenServer that are installed on the system, but only a change in the licensing.
-If you want to upgrade your license to a higher class license after installation, there is no downtime to reinstall your server.
+Licensing is the only difference between versions of XenServer that are installed on the system.
+If you want to upgrade your license to a higher class license after installation, you experience no downtime to reinstall your server.
 Contact {{site.data.keyword.BluSoftlayer}} sales for pricing information.

 **Note:** Not all available features are supported.

-The following list of features are included for each of the different licenses that are offered (as of XenServer 6.0):
+The following lists of features are included for each of the different licenses that are offered (as of XenServer 6.0):

-**XenServer Free, Advanced, Enterprise License Features**
+**XenServer free, advanced, enterprise license features**

 - XenServer Hypervisor
 - Conversion Tools